muratk5n/thirdwave/en/README.md

 ---

+There is strong correlation with gov spending and inflation, but also between growth and unemployment which makes sense, wages are major contribution to inflation.

+Doc mentions gov spending wasn't entirely for the war; LBJ did some social spending (money went to ppl direct).

 Inflation wasn't too high pre-73.
 Starting 73 it was but oil shortages started then, and bunch of other stuff.
 Glad LBJ spent on social programs.

----

-There is strong correlation with gov spending at the time and inflation, but also between growth and unemployment which makes sense, wages are major contribution to inflation.

-Doc mentions gov spending wasn't entirely for the war; LBJ did some social spending (money went to ppl direct, which, like wages, can cause inflation).

 ---